noahcoleman42/noahcoleman42.github.io/_projects/3oop-class-projects.md

 excerpt: "Some of the more interesting class projects including a speech synthesizer and a game from <i>The Big Bang Theory</i>"
 collection: projects
 ---
-Here are a few projects made in my object oriented programming class.

 Rock Paper Scissors Lizard Spock
 -----